tuist/tuist/docs/contribution/code-reviews.md

 keeping the documentation up to date is crucial for developers to adopt them.
 Moreover,
 it's a very valuable asset for new adopters that are giving Tuist a try.
-Pull request that change the user interface of Tuist, for example adding support for a new argument, must include documentation.
+Pull requests that change the user interface of Tuist, for example adding support for a new argument, must include documentation.